 Register a Michigan Foreign LLC

-To complete foreign registration (also known as Foreign Qualification) in Michigan, you’ll have to submit an Application for Certificate of Authority to the Department of Licensing and Regulatory Affairs.
+To obtain foreign registration (also known as foreign qualification) in Michigan, you’ll have to submit an Application for Certificate of Authority to the Department of Licensing and Regulatory Affairs.
+You’ll also want to appoint a local registered agent, and obtain a certificate of good standing from your home state (or jurisdiction).
 Here are the steps you’ll need to take.

-Your first step is to appoint a registered agent, which is required by Michigan law.
-Your Michigan Registered Agent can be anyone over the age of 18, but they must have a physical address in Michigan and be available during regular business hours to accept important legal documents on your behalf and get them to you in a timely manner.
+Your Michigan registered agent can be anyone over the age of 18, but they must have a physical address in Michigan and be available during regular business hours to accept service of process on your behalf and get them to you in a timely manner.
+For this reason, many companies choose to hire a company like Northwest.

 - LLC name